borntyping/borntyping.github.io/about.md

 I am Sam Clements, an open-sourcerer and dungeon master.

+I currently work as an _Automation Engineer_ at [InfoSum][is].
-I previously have worked as a *IT Consultant* doing Python development at [General Bioinformatics][gb], as an *Operations Engineer* doing Ruby development at [DataSift][ds], and studied *Open Source Computing* at [Aberystwyth University][au].
+I've previously worked as a *IT Consultant* doing Python development at [General Bioinformatics][gb] and as an *Operations Engineer* doing Ruby development at [DataSift][ds].
+I studied *Open Source Computing* at [Aberystwyth University][au].
-I generally work on "devops" projects, writing code in Python, Ruby, Bash and other languages to automate data and software release processes.
+I generally work on "DevOps" projects, writing code in Python, Ruby, Bash and other languages to automate data and software release processes.

 Most of this blog's content are posts about [my own open source projects]({{ site.baseurl }}/open-source/), but it also includes technical notes, D&D guides and extremely short fiction.